loading spinner

 Having a Fixed Mindset

-• Fear of Failure: Avoiding challenges due to a fear of not succeeding.
-For instance, you might only apply for a job promotion if you doubt your ability to grow, leading to missed opportunities.
-I had to overcome this fear when leaping to start Doorstep delivery.
+Fear of Failure: Avoiding challenges due to a fear of not succeeding.
+For instance, you might not apply for a job promotion if you doubt your ability to grow, leading to missed opportunities.
+I had to overcome this fear when taking the leap to start Doorstep Delivery.

 Decision-Making Paralysis and Procrastination